yeoant/VitroBench/README.md

 # VitroBench Test Platform

 VitroBench is a comprehensive test platform that manipulates in-vehicle networks and COTS ECUs on your bench.
+Our <a href="https://www.sciencedirect.com/science/article/pii/S2214209623000797">VitroBench paper</a> is published on Vehicular Communications, Volume 43 (October 2023).
 This repository keeps the software that is used in this project.

 <p align="center">
   <img src="display.png" width="874">